 FAQ

-Prop 38 will provide $8.4 billion in state bonds to fund breakthrough immunology research to develop life-saving cures for the most persistent and debilitating diseases impacting all California families, such as cancer, Alzheimer’s and heart disease – in our lifetime.
-This initiative represents real hope and promising cures to help save your life or the life of someone you love.
+Prop 38 will provide $8.4 billion to advance breakthrough immunology research to develop life-saving cures for the most persistent and debilitating diseases impacting all California families, such as cancer, Alzheimer’s and heart disease.
+This initiative represents real hope and promising cures to help save your life and the life of someone you love.

 Immunotherapies use the body's own immune system to detect and stop diseases.
 They are already saving and extending lives for patients dealing with cancers like melanoma, lung cancer and leukemia.
 Leading doctors and research scientists are developing immunotherapies that have the potential to prevent and cure a whole range of diseases in our lifetime, including cancer, heart disease, neurological conditions such as Alzheimer’s and Parkinson’s, and other diseases such as diabetes, ALS (Lou Gehrig’s Disease), HIV/AIDS, muscular dystrophy, rheumatoid arthritis, lupus and multiple sclerosis.
-For the millions of Californians and their loved ones living with these diseases, this research represents not just hope, but the very real possibility of a cure in our lifetime.
+For the millions of Californians and their loved ones living with these diseases, the life-saving research funded by Prop 38 represents not just hope, but the very real possibility of a cure in our lifetime.

-Prop 38 is supported by a broad and diverse coalition of doctors, nurses and patient advocates, including the Alzheimer's Association, the ALS Association, City of Hope, the Prostate Cancer Foundation, the International Myeloma Foundation, the National Multiple Sclerosis Society, Blood Cancer United, the Kidney Cancer Association, and GO2 for Lung Cancer, among many others.
-Together, these organizations advocate for the millions of Californians living with diseases this initiative aims to prevent and cure.
+Prop 38 is supported by a broad and diverse coalition of doctors, nurses and patient advocates, including The Michael J. Fox Foundation for Parkinson’s Research, Alzheimer's Association, ALS Association, American Nurses Association\California, Prostate Cancer Foundation, International Myeloma Foundation, Latino Diabetes Association, National Multiple Sclerosis Society, Blood Cancer United, Kidney Cancer Association, and GO2 for Lung Cancer, among many others.
+Together, these organizations advocate for the millions of Californians living with diseases that Prop 38 aims to prevent and cure.

 Medical research funded by this measure will be conducted here in California at leading universities and medical research institutions that are well-qualified to conduct breakthrough immunology and immunotherapy research.